dplcz/easytun/README.md

 ## 🔁 How It Works (Overview)

 1. The client starts and connects to the server via WebSocket for handshake.
-2. The server assigns a virtual IP (`10.0.6.x`) to the client.
+2. The server assigns a virtual IP (`10.0.6.x`) and a unique hostname (e.g., `user-pc.et`) to the client.
 3. The client reads IP packets from the Wintun interface, encapsulates them into EasyTun packets, then sends them over UDP.
-4. The server routes and forwards packets based on destination IP.
+4. The server routes and forwards packets based on destination IP or resolves hostnames via internal DNS.
 5. If both peers are online, the server can coordinate P2P hole punching; once established, data can flow peer-to-peer.
 6. The receiving client decapsulates and writes packets back to its local Wintun interface.